 2013; 288 (24): 17214-17224

 Numerous liver diseases are associated with extensive oxidative tissue damage.
-It is well established that Wnt/?-catenin signaling directs multiple hepatocellular processes including development, proliferation, regeneration, nutrient homeostasis and carcinogenesis.
-It remains un-explored whether Wnt/?-catenin signaling provides hepatocyte protection against hepatotoxin-induced apoptosis.
-Conditional, liver-specific ?-catenin knockdown (KD) mice and their wild-type littermates were challenged by feeding the hepatotoxin 3,5-diethoxycarbonyl-1,4-dihydrocollidine (DDC) diet to induce chronic oxidative liver injury.
-Following DDC diet, mice with ?-catenin-deficient hepatocytes demonstrate increased liver injury, indicating an important role of ?-catenin signaling for liver protection against oxidative stress.
-This finding was further confirmed in AML12 hepatocytes with ?-catenin signaling manipulation in vitro using paraquat, a known oxidative stress inducer.
-Immunofluorescence staining revealed an intense nuclear FoxO3 staining in ?-catenin-deficient livers, suggesting active FoxO3 signaling in response to DDC-induced liver injury when compared to wild-type controls.
-Consistently, FoxO3 target genes p27 and Bim were significantly induced in ?-Catenin KD livers.
-Conversely, SGK1, a ?-catenin target gene, was significantly impaired in ?-catenin KD hepatocytes that failed to inactivate FoxO3.
-Furthermore, shRNA mediated deletion of FoxO3 increased hepatocyte resistance to oxidative stress-induced apoptosis, confirming a pro-apoptotic role of FoxO3 in the stressed liver.
-Our findings suggest that Wnt/?-catenin signaling is required for hepatocyte protection against oxidative stress-induced apoptosis.
-The inhibition of FoxO through its phosphorylation by ?-catenin induced SGK1 expression reduces FoxO3`s apoptotic function, resulting in increased hepatocyte survival.
-These findings have relevance for future therapies directed at hepatocyte protection, regeneration and anti-cancer treatment.
+It is well established that Wnt/β-catenin signaling directs multiple hepatocellular processes, including development, proliferation, regeneration, nutrient homeostasis, and carcinogenesis.
+It remains unexplored whether Wnt/β-catenin signaling provides hepatocyte protection against hepatotoxin-induced apoptosis.
+Conditional, liver-specific β-catenin knockdown (KD) mice and their wild-type littermates were challenged by feeding with a hepatotoxin 3,5-diethoxycarbonyl-1,4-dihydrocollidine (DDC) diet to induce chronic oxidative liver injury.
+Following the DDC diet, mice with β-catenin-deficient hepatocytes demonstrate increased liver injury, indicating an important role of β-catenin signaling for liver protection against oxidative stress.
+This finding was further confirmed in AML12 hepatocytes with β-catenin signaling manipulation in vitro using paraquat, a known oxidative stress inducer.
+Immunofluorescence staining revealed an intense nuclear FoxO3 staining in β-catenin-deficient livers, suggesting active FoxO3 signaling in response to DDC-induced liver injury when compared with wild-type controls.
+Consistently, FoxO3 target genes p27 and Bim were significantly induced in β-catenin KD livers.
+Conversely, SGK1, a β-catenin target gene, was significantly impaired in β-catenin KD hepatocytes that failed to inactivate FoxO3.
+Furthermore, shRNA-mediated deletion of FoxO3 increased hepatocyte resistance to oxidative stress-induced apoptosis, confirming a proapoptotic role of FoxO3 in the stressed liver.
+Our findings suggest that Wnt/β-catenin signaling is required for hepatocyte protection against oxidative stress-induced apoptosis.
+The inhibition of FoxO through its phosphorylation by β-catenin-induced SGK1 expression reduces the apoptotic function of FoxO3, resulting in increased hepatocyte survival.
+These findings have relevance for future therapies directed at hepatocyte protection, regeneration, and anti-cancer treatment.

 View details for DOI 10.1074/jbc.M112.445965